merzann/english-level-test/README.md

 - I would like to thank the Stack Overflow community for pointing me in the right direction when I ran into the scoring issue.

 ### Media
-- Reading text: National Geographic Education, Last Updated February 21, 2024, National Geographic Society, National Geographic Society
+- Reading text: National Geographic Education, Last Updated February 21, 2024, National Geographic Society

 ## Author